-Air Freight: A method of transport in which cargo is carried on and off an aircraft using a specialized device called an Air Cargo Loader.
+Air Freight: A method of transport in which cargo is carried in non-passenger aircraft using a specialized device called an Air Cargo Loader.

 Air Freight Forwarder/ Air Forwarder: Provides services to air cargo shippers and receivers.
 Air freight forwarders typically do not operate their own aircraft, but instead, they rely on their relationships with airlines to make arrangements for cargo flights.

 Air Waybill: A document used by an airline or freight forwarder that contains all the information about a piece of air cargo.
 It is issued when goods are accepted by either party and serves as proof that charges have been paid in advance and authorizes shipment from an airport to the next destination.